 One of the most popular Sherwin Williams neutrals, Natural Linen is considered a “yellow” but it has more of a pinkish undertone to it.
 Don’t stress too much about the tone, just know that it’s not too cool or too warm.
 Which is what makes it that perfect neutral!

-While I think of it, please don’t get SW 9109 Natural Linen confused with Benjamin Moore Natural Linen – they’re two ENTIRELY different paint colors.
+Please don’t get SW 9109 Natural Linen confused with Benjamin Moore Natural Linen – they’re two ENTIRELY different paint colors.

 When to Choose Natural Linen

 Choose Natural Linen when you want a little more ooomph than white or cream but you still want to keep things neutral.
-Like for example, if you’re maybe thinking of selling in the near future and you don’t want to go wild with personalization that you’ll regret.

 - R:223 G:211 B:195